 Usually smaller cups are coordinated with Houhin.
 Gyokuro is tea that we only take small amount e.g. 15-20 cc a time.

-No Handle Teapot without Strainer / 絞り出し(Shoboridashi)
+No Handle Teapot without Filter/ 絞り出し(Shoboridashi)

 No handle, without strainer inside.
 This type is called Shiboridashi in Japanese.
 This is also designed to brew Gyokuro and high grade green tea, which low temperature water is used for brewing.